Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Distributionally Robust Prediction Models: Definition and Identification

+Unlike previous Group DRO works \cite{sagawa2019distributionally, hu2018does, zhang2020coping}, which are designed for the regime without target covariate information and thus define uncertainty sets over the joint distribution of $(X,Y)$, our proposed uncertainty set is tailored to the target domain by fixing \(\QQ_X\) and focusing solely on the conditional distribution $Y|X$.
+In the no covariate shift scenario, the uncertainty sets defined by Group DRO and our approach coincide.
+However, in the presence of covariate shift, we utilize the available target covariate samples in the MSDA regime and focus solely on variations in the conditional distribution $Y|X$.

+Next, we introduce the \emph{reward function} or the negative loss function, which serves as the basis for defining our distributionally robust prediction model.
+We will discuss the benefits of using our particular reward function over alternative loss functions in Section \ref{subsec: other losses}.
+Given a distribution $\TT$ and a prediction model $f(\cdot)$, the reward function $\RR_\TT(f)$ is defined as

-{where $\E_{(X,Y)\sim\TT}$ denotes the expectation taken with respect to the data $(X,Y)$ following the distribution $\TT$.
-The reward function $\RR_\TT(f)$ compares the prediction accuracy of the model $f(\cdot)$ to the null model, evaluated on the test data following the distribution $\TT$.
-For centered outcome variable, $\RR_\TT(f)$ represents the outcome variance explained by model $f$.} Intuitively, a higher value of $\RR_\TT(f)$ indicates a better prediction performance of the model $f$.
+where $\E_{(X,Y)\sim\TT}$ denotes the expectation taken with respect to the data $(X,Y)$ following the distribution $\TT$.
+The reward function $\RR_\TT(f)$ evaluates the predictive performance of the model $f(\cdot)$ relative to the null model, evaluated on the distribution $\TT$.
+For the centered outcome variable (i.e., $\E_\TT[Y] = 0$), $\RR_\TT(f)$ corresponds to the variance of the outcome explained by the model $f(\cdot)$.
+Therefore, a larger value of $\RR_\TT(f)$ indicates better prediction performance of the model $f(\cdot)$.

-Due to the uncertainty of the target population, we evaluate the performance of a prediction model $f$ by the adversarial reward $\min_{\TT \in \C(\QQ_X)} \RR_\TT(f)$ with respect to the uncertainty set $\C(\QQ_X)$ defined in \eqref{eq: region-Q full}.
-We define the robust prediction model $f^*$ as the optimizer of this adversarial reward,
+Building upon the uncertainty set $\C(\QQ_X)$, we consider the worst-case reward of a prediction model $f$ over this set, i.e. $\min_{\TT \in \C(\QQ_X)} \RR_\TT(f)$.
+We then introduce the robust prediction model $f^*$ to maximize this worst-case reward, defined as

 where $\FF$ denotes a pre-specified function class.
-We can define the negative reward function as a loss function, and then \eqref{eq: f_star full} can be formulated as an equivalent minimax optimization problem, which is in a typical form of the group DRO \citep{sagawa2019distributionally, hu2018does}.
+Using the loss function terminology, we rewrite \eqref{eq: f_star full} into an equivalent minimax optimization as follows:

-\begin{Remark}[Reward/loss function and binary outcome.]\rm The choice of the reward function or the related loss function is critical in guaranteeing the robustness property of $f^*$.
-In the current paper, we mainly focus on the reward function introduced in \eqref{eq: reward}, which compares the prediction improvement of $f$ to a null model.
-In section \ref{sec: discussion_loss}, we discuss the advantage of using $\ell(x,y; f) = (y-f(x))^2 - y^2$ and demonstrate the issues of using the standard squared error loss $(y-f(x))^2$.
-Even though our proposed distributionally robust prediction model is applicable to the binary outcome regime, it does not contain the popular loss function (e.g., entropy or hinge loss) for binary outcome variables. \end{Remark}